Program and Class Descriptions

 - Interactive Literacy Activities (ILA): These are intergenerational activities that allow the child and parent an opportunity to spend time together to enhance literacy development.

-Families with young children between the ages of 2-7 who reside in Socorro ISD are eligible for the program.
-The parent must also have the need to learn English.
-Currently, Family Literacy is located at Benito Martinez and Robert R. Rojas elementary schools.
+Families with young children between the ages of 2-7 who reside in Socorro ISD are eligible for the full program.
+Individuals without eligible children may enroll in the adult English classes only.
+Currently, the Family Literacy program is located at Robert R. Rojas and Elfida Chavez elementary schools.